Catherinesdataanalytics/h1b_statistics_analysis/README.md

 Python 3.6
 * Git: git clone https://github.com/Catherinesdataanalytics/h1b_statistics_analysis.git
 * Check your input data format (data needs to be in csv format ) and column names( status needs to be "STATUS" or "CASE_STATUS"; state needs to be "LCA_CASE_WORKLOC1_STATE"or "WORKSITE_STATE"; occupation needs to be "LCA_CASE_SOC_NAME" or "SOC_NAME"
-* put the data in csv format to the input folder.
+* put the data in csv format to the input folder. make sure the input folder only contains one target csv file.
-* cd to your download local directory and  the run.sh file using . run.sh
+* cd to your download local directory which contains the run.sh file using . run.sh

 # Output
 top_10_states.txt  and top_10_occupations.txt  will be automatically generated into the output folder.